ArrEssJay/aosp_gerrit_sync/README.md

 It was written to automate mirroring of the Android Source Project in gerrit

-*It requests lists of projects from a repo mirror project and a gerrit installation *Those lists are compared, and any new projects from repo are created it gerrit *The gerrit git remote is added to any new projects *Each repo project is pushed to gerrit
+* It requests lists of projects from a repo mirror project and a gerrit installation
+* Those lists are compared, and any new projects from repo are created it gerrit
+* The gerrit git remote is added to any new projects
+* Each repo project is pushed to gerrit

+##Cool stuff
+* Handles differences in namespaces between repo and repo ** This is useful when putting upstream mirrors in a sub-project in gerrit

 ##Requirements:
 * repo initiated with the --mirror (i.e. bare git projects) option